vblanco20-1/vulkan-guide/docs/chapter-2/triangle_walkthrough.md

 In our first vertex shader, we create a constant array of 3 vector-3s, which will be the positions for each of the vertices of the triangle.

 We then have to write to `gl_Position` to tell the GPU what's the position for the vertex.
 This is obligatory for vertex shaders to work.
 In here we will access our positions array with gl_VertexIndex, which is the number of the vertex that this shader is being executed for.
-We then convert it into a vec4 because thats what `gl_Position` expects.
+We then convert it into a vec4 because that's what `gl_Position` expects.

 ## Fragment shader